Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Introduction

-There exist different approaches for the treatment of perturbations around homogeneous LQC (see e.g. the review in Ref. \cite{Edward}).
-Two approaches that do not modify the standard ultraviolet behavior of the primordial fluctuations, are in principle compatible with the observations of the CMB, and include quantum corrections that might be observable in the future are the so-called hybrid \cite{hybrinf1,hybrinf2,hybrref,hybrpred,hybridB} and dressed metric \cite{dressed1,dressed2,dressed4,AMorris} approaches.
-They share in fact many similarities.
-Here, we will focus our analysis on the hybrid approach, and comment on the application and extension of our discussion to the dressed metric case.
-In both cases, if one admits the restriction to a fiducial cell, and imposes boundary conditions for the modes of the primordial perturbations that are consistent with this spatial restriction (e.g. periodic conditions), one gets a quantized collection of modes, with wavenumbers that form a discrete sequence.
+If, according to this alternative strategy, one admits the restriction of the spatial sections to a fiducial cell, and imposes boundary conditions for the modes of the primordial perturbations that are consistent with this spatial restriction (e.g. periodic conditions), one gets a quantized collection of modes, with wavenumbers that form a discrete sequence.
 One would expect that the limit of a continuum of perturbative modes ought to be recovered in the limit of infinite volume for the fiducial cell.
-Nonetheless, if the formulation is truly independent of this cell, as we have required, and this independence is maintained when the perturbations are included, we may wonder how it is possible to define this continuum limit properly.
-The aim of this work is to clarify this issue and show that the continuum limit in Fourier space is valid without the need to introduce any artificial scale in the system, something that would have spoiled the independence on background quantities characteristic of LQG.
+However, if the formulation is truly independent of this cell, as we have required, and this independence is maintained when the perturbations are included, it is obvious that one cannot attain this continuum by enlarging the fiducial cell unboundedly.
+One then may wonder how it is possible to define this continuum limit properly.
+The aim of this work is to clarify this issue and, moreover, show that the continuum limit in Fourier space is reached without the need to introduce any artificial scale in the system, something that would have spoiled the independence on background quantities that is characteristic of GR and seems desirable in any nonperturbative quantization of it, like LQG.